wheelsbot7/laughing-carnival/content/blog/mastodon-selfhost/index.md

 sudo ln -s /mnt/{DRIVE_NAME}/system /var/lib/mastodon/public/system
 ```

+Mastodon has strict sandboxing by default, meaning it won't touch files outside
+of its directory.
+Since we want it to do that, navigate to
+`/usr/lib/systemd/system/mastodon-sidekiq.service` and comment out the line
+`ProtectSystem=strict` by putting a `#` in front of it.
+Do the same for
+`/etc/systemd/system/mastodon-web.service`.

 Those are the only 2 setup problems I ran into, and if you're lucky the same was
 true for you.
 If not, there are plenty of support forums out there, and at this
 point our setup is mostly identical to a standard Debian-based installation.